The Washburn Historical Society is looking for volunteers and new members. Join us and learn about the past!

-Benjamin C. Wilder Farmstead And Aroostook Agricultural Museum
+Benjamin C. Wilder Farmstead & Aroostook Agricultural Museum

-In 1980 several interested citizens of Washburn, Wade and Perham under the leadership of Ray Carter began meeting with the intent of organizing a historical society.
-The stated objective of the new group was “to preserve and collect such materials and information that illustrated the history of the area.”
-Soon after organization it became evident that a building was necessary to store and display these historical materials.
+In 1980, several interested citizens of Washburn, Wade, and Perham under Ray Carter’s leadership began meeting to organize a historical society.
+The new group’s stated objective was “to preserve and collect such materials and information that illustrated the area’s history.”
+Soon after its organization, it became evident that a building was necessary to store and display these historical materials.

-In 2008 an addition was added to the back of the barn to house the donated Robert Solman collection of beautiful refurbished carriages and sleighs.
+In 2008, an addition was added to the back of the barn to the house, the donated Robert Solman collection of beautiful refurbished carriages and sleighs.
 Two more horse-drawn carriages were recently added to the collection by the family of Merle Nickerson.

-Salmon Brook Historical Society is currently offering the following events to raise funds to support the operation of the two Museums: a barn/yard sale in July, a Quilt Show & Tea on the first Sunday in August in the Aroostook Agricultural Museum and a Harvest Bean Supper in the middle of September in concert with the local Rotary Club with all funds going to SBHS.
-The museums annually host classrooms from area schools allowing students to learn about and interact with many items related to local history they might never otherwise see.
+Salmon Brook Historical Society is currently offering the following events to raise funds to support the operation of the two museums a yard sale in July, a quilt show, a tea on the first Sunday in August in the Aroostook Agricultural Museum, and a Harvest Bean Supper in the middle of September, and concert with the local Rotary Club with all funds going to SBHS.
+The museums annually host classrooms from area schools allowing students to learn about and interact with many local history items they might never otherwise see.